sergey-vernyk/ProxyManagement/README.md

 ## Description

-Proxy Management System for interactions with proxies based on LTE modems.
-This application provides a robust and efficient way to manage and interact with LTE modems, allowing for seamless proxy management.
+Proxy Management System for interactions with proxies based on LTE modems using 3proxy.
+This application provides efficient way to manage and interact with LTE Huawei modems, allowing for seamless proxy management.

 ## Features